View Details Explore Now →

 Will my premiums be higher if I have a mental health condition?

 In many cases, yes.
 Insurance companies perceive individuals with mental health conditions as higher risk, which can result in higher premiums.
-However, the increase varies depending on the type and severity of the condition, as well as the insurance company.
+However, the increase varies depending on the type and severity of the condition, as well as the Insurance Company.

-What information will the insurance company need about my mental health history?
+What information will the Insurance Company need about my mental health history?

-The insurance company will typically request information about your diagnosis, treatment plans, medications, therapy history, and any hospitalizations.
+The Insurance Company will typically request information about your diagnosis, treatment plans, medications, therapy history, and any hospitalizations.
 They may also ask for permission to access your medical records.

 What type of life insurance is best for someone with a mental health condition?